- Search The Registry

 The founding of North Carolina Mutual Life Insurance Company (NCM) in 1898 is celebrated on this date.
 Founded by John Merrick, it is headquartered in Durham, NC.
 It was one of the first Black-owned insurance companies in America.
 Charles Spaulding was also instrumental in building NCM’s legacy.

-In 1923, Spaulding became president, a position he held until his death in 1952.
-To honor its past, the North Carolina Mutual Life Insurance Company (NCM) created The Heritage Room to preserve and document the rich history of the company.
+In 1923, Spaulding became president, a position he held until he died in 1952.
+To honor its past, the North Carolina Mutual Life Insurance Company (NCM) created The Heritage Room to preserve and document the company's rich history.
 Located on the 12th floor of the home office building, the Heritage Room is a pictorial exhibit containing 33 panels that chronicle the company's first 100 years.

-NCM is currently ranked among the top 500 life insurers in the nation in terms of total premium income.
+NCM is currently ranked among the top 500 life insurers in the nation regarding total premium income.
 It is the largest black-managed insurance company in the United States.
-NCM is the largest mutual insurance company domiciled in the state of North Carolina.
-Founded during Reconstruction, North Carolina Mutual has been guided by the principles of self-sufficiency, and today has assets of $210 million, a surplus of $26.2 million, and insurance in force of $14.1 billion.
+NCM is the largest mutual insurance company domiciled in North Carolina.
+Founded during Reconstruction, North Carolina Mutual has been guided by the principles of self-sufficiency and today has assets of $210 million, a surplus of $26.2 million, and insurance in force of $14.1 billion.
 The company operates in 24 states and the District of Columbia.